downson-lang/downson/SPECIFICATION.md

 When deciding, which primitive types to support out of the box, we wanted to take a conservative approach.
 Instead of trying to "get right" types for dates, currencies and such, we decided not to include them in the specification at all.
 The reasoning behind this decision is the following.

 Having a small set of built-in types makes the specification more concise and easier to implement.
 Ease of implementation is very important in the case of an emerging standard.
-Moreover, there are several programming languages that does not have built-in support for dates or the constant `null`.
-It seemed like a sensible choice, to miss out types like these, if client environments do the same.
+Moreover, there are several programming languages that do not have built-in support for dates or the constant `null`.
+It seemed like a sensible choice, to miss out types like these if client environments do the same.

 However, we are aware, that a modern standard should provide a way to represent the types we have intentionally left out.
 That's why downson has the *custom primitive types* feature.
-Although, this might lead to the fragmentation of the downson ecosystem, we believe that for example community-driven extensions for other types can be a better solution than including them right into the standard and therefore requiring every implementation to support them.
+Although this might lead to the fragmentation of the downson ecosystem, we believe that for example, community-driven extensions for other types can be a better solution than including them right into the standard and therefore requiring every implementation to support them.

 </details>